 Unlike a gas-heated water tank, which has burners below it, immersion heaters heat water directly from inside the tank.
 A strong electric current is passed through the element which heats the water around it.
 It works in a similar manner, although on a larger scale, to the average kitchen kettle.
 The thermostat serves to monitor the temperature of water in the tank.
 If it drops below a certain point, works to bring it back up to the required level.

-In terms of how the heated water is delivered, cold water is fed into the tank at the bottom and upon heating from the immersion element, rises to the top as part of a convection current.
+In terms of how the heated water is delivered, cold water is fed into the tank at the bottom.
+Upon heating from the immersion element, the water rises to the top as part of a convection current.

-Options Skills offer training in how to fit and maintain immersion heaters as part of a number of our plumbing courses.
+Options Skills offer training on how to fit and maintain immersion heaters as part of a number of our plumbing courses.

 Find out more by calling FREE now on 0800 802 1306 or filling in the form on the right.